Diving at Tabarca Island

 Pecio 30

-Tabarca Island is the first marine reserve in Spain.
-It was created in 1986 and since then it has been preserved and overfishing has been controlled.
+Tabarca Island, established in 1986, was the first marine reserve in Spain, and it remains a stunning example of effective marine conservation.
+Since then it has been preserved and overfishing has been controlled.
 Therefore, it is one of the few places in the Mediterranean where we can see extremely large fish in shallow water.

-Thanks to the huge fields of Posidonia sea grass and rock, we can enjoy masses of fish that use this area as a refuge and for protection, as well as having turquoise water, more typical of a Caribbean coast.
+The island’s impressive fields of Posidonia sea grass and rock create a habitat that shelters an abundance of fish seeking protection.
+As well as having turquoise water, more typical of a Caribbean coast.

 Make your reservation by leaving 40€ deposit: